Karagöz and Hacivat: Craft and preparation

 The making and manipulating of the puppets was a very skilled craft where puppeteers had their own guilds.
 Puppets were made to be about 15 inches or 35–40 centimeters high and oiled to make them look translucent.
 The puppets were made of either horse, water buffalo or calf skin but the best were made of camel skin (to avoid the puppet being warped and buckle up).
 They had movable limbs and were jointed with waxed thread at the neck, arms, waist and knees and manipulated from rods in their back and held by the finger of the puppet master.
 The hide is worked until it is semi-transparent; then it is colored, resulting in colorful projections.

-The Karagöz theatre consisted of a three sided booth covered with a curtain printed with branches and roses and a white cotton screen by about three feet by four which was inserted in the front.
-The performance had a three man orchestra who sat at the foot of a small raised stage where they would play for the audience.
+The Karagöz theatre consisted of a three sided booth covered with a curtain printed with branches and roses and a white cotton screen, of about three feet by four, which was inserted in the front.
+The performance had a three-man orchestra who sat at the foot of a small raised stage, where they would play for the audience.
 The show would start when the puppet master lit the oil lamp.
 The lamp for projection is known as a şem’a (literally "candle"), but is typically an oil lamp.
 Images are projected onto a white muslin screen known as the ayna ("mirror").
-Projections is from the rear, so the audience does not see the puppeteer.
+Projection is from the rear, so the audience does not see the puppeteer.

-The background and scenery would sometimes include moving ships, riders moving on horseback, swaying palm trees and even dragons.
+The background and scenery would sometimes include moving ships, riders moving on horseback, swaying palm trees, and even dragons.
 The sound effects included songs and various voices.